What factors affect the price of Litecoin and what does the future hold for this popular cryptocurrency?

 - Supply.
 Supply and demand can play a crucial role in the value of any cryptocurrency.
 At the time of writing (28/02/18), data from CoinMarketCap revealed that more than 55 million of the total LTC supply of 84 million are already in circulation.

 - Backed by a development team.
-Litecoin is backed by the Litecoin Core development team and the Litecoin Foundation, a non-profit organisation with a mission “to advance Litecoin for the good of society by developing and promoting state-of-the-art blockchain technologies”.
+Litecoin is backed by the Litecoin Core development team and the Litecoin Foundation, a non-profit organization with a mission “to advance Litecoin for the good of society by developing and promoting state-of-the-art blockchain technologies”.

 - Charlie Lee.
 Litecoin founder has built a notable presence on social media and also made appearances on mainstream media platforms like CNBC.
 While many cryptocurrencies are shrouded in secrecy and mystery, Lee’s media profile could help further establish the legitimacy of Litecoin.